iann0036/tf-cfn-provider/docs/providers/opc/ComputeAcl.md

 # Terraform::OPC::ComputeAcl

-The ``opc_compute_acl`` resource creates and manages an ACL in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The ``Terraform::OPC::ComputeAcl`` resource creates and manages an ACL in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Name` - (Required) The name of the ACL.

+`Enabled` - (Optional) Enables or disables the ACL.
+Set to true by default.

+`Description` - (Optional) A description of the ACL.

+`Tags` - (Optional) List of tags that may be applied to the ACL.

+`Uri` - The Uniform Resource Identifier for the ACL.

 ## See Also